SaiVishwa021/SaiVishwa021/README.md

 ---

 ## ✨ Fun Facts:
-- I once solved a Rubik’s Cube in under 2 minutes! 🧩
 - I’m a huge fan of chess and strategy games. ♟️
 - I love diving deep into the world of AI, sometimes to the point where I lose track of time! 🕒

 ---

 ## 📝 Blog/Content:
-Check out my [Blog](#) where I share insights on Data Science, Machine Learning, and more! 📝
+Check out my [Blog](https://dev.to/saivishwa) where I share insights on Data Science, Machine Learning, and more! 📝

 ---

 ## 📄 Resume:
-You can download my [Resume](#) here. 📄
+You can download my [Resume](https://drive.google.com/file/d/1qH5RcbVgv-t1IDVj9rfQPzUM5T78v6Kh/view?usp=sharing) here. 📄

 ---